syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Working-with-Hyperlinks.md

 ---
 # Working with Hyperlinks

-A hyperlink can be insert into the editor for quick access to the related information.
+A hyperlink can be inserted into the editor for quick access to the related information.
 The hyperlink itself can be a text or an image.

 ## Add and Edit a hyperlink